-Farm operators contribute labor, management, and equity capital to their businesses and the combination of these resources selected determines profitability.
+Farm operators contribute labor, management, and equity capital to their businesses and the combination of these resources, and the other resources used in the business, determines profitability.
 Operators are the individuals who are integrally involved in the operation and management of the farm business.
 They are not limited to those who are the owner of a sole proprietorship or are formally a member of the partnership or corporation.
 Farm profitability can be measured as the return to all family resources or as the return to one or more individual resources such as labor and management.